-For the new RS232 interface, a professionally manufactured circuit board is
+For the RS232 interface and the USB interface, a professionally manufactured circuit board is

 available, together with a programmed

 and tested PIC16F628 microprocessor.
-From October 2012, also for the 4 level data slicer a professionally manufactured circuit board can
+Also for the 4 level data slicer a professionally manufactured circuit board can

 Only common components are used.
 They can be obtained easily from an (online) electronic components supplier